Would you like to get some CREATIVE ideas for your organization?

 2 - Title: Captions in Live TV Programs

 Subtitle: Delaying live images some 3-4 seconds versus simultaneous translation captions

 Description: When captions are generated for live TV programs, either in the same language of the event (for hearing impaired people) or in a different language, subtitles run some 3-4 seconds behind.
 If images are delayed those few seconds (this is, subtitles go ahead), viewers will see both voices and captions 'almost' simultaneously (or. at least, closer to the actual delivery of the sentences.

 1 - Title: Words Usage

-Subtitle: Specification in dictionaries of the frequency of common usage of words
+Subtitle: Specification in dictionaries of the frequency of words usage

 Drivers: Translation services companies & Developers of translation software